ITB Friction Syndrome

 Ultrasound-guided steroid injections If a patient has already tried the above measures but their symptoms have persisted, then the next step up is to have an ultrasound-guided steroid/cortison injection under the distal ITB, at the side of the knee.

 ‘Steroid’ and ‘cortisone’ mean the same thing.
 Many people are concerned as soon as they hear the word ‘steroid’.
 However, the steroid that is used for these kinds of injections is not an anabolic steroid, like some body-builders use.
 Also, all the nasty side effects that one hears of with the use of steroids such as fluid retention or weakening of the bone are associated with high dose intravenous steroid, for things such as major head injuries, or long courses of steroid tablets for problems such as auto-immune diseases.
-The small does of steroid that is injection in or around knees does not have any significant effect on the rest of the body, but simply acts locally as a very potent anti-inflammatory, like a massive does of nurofen all in one spot.
+The small dose of steroid that is injected in or around knees does not have any significant effect on the rest of the body, but simply acts locally as a very potent anti-inflammatory, like a massive dose of nurofen all in one spot.
 It can take anything up to 48 hours or sometimes even a week or two for the full effects of a steroid injection to kick in, but normally the injection is very effective, particularly when combined with all the other non-surgical measures listed above.

 Giving the steroid injection under ultrasound guidance is the gold standard way to give a steroid injection as 1) the ultrasound scan first actually confirms the suspected diagnosis, and 2) the person perfoming the ultrasound scan (either a Consultant Sports Physician or a Consultant Radiologist specializing in MSK radiology) can then watch to see that the tip of the needle actually goes into exactly the correct spot, so that you can be sure that the injection is actually given into the right place, precisely.